Home

 Cross-selling in e-commerce

 With correctly placed cross-selling offers, you can increase sales value.
-However, it is also possible to use cross-selling as part of Conversion rate optimization to look at: If customers can put together a ready-to-use package on your site thanks to the cross-selling offer, they are more likely to complete the purchase.
+However, it is also possible to view cross-selling as part of conversion rate optimisation: if customers can put together a ready-to-use package on your site thanks to the cross-selling offer, they are more likely to complete the purchase.

 This involves two mechanisms:

-- Customers already identify themselves with their product composition because they have contributed to it themselves.
+• Customers already identify with their product selection because they contributed to it themselves.

-- With the bundled package, your customers don't have to go any further ways to get what they need to use the product.
+• With the bundled package, your customers don’t have to go anywhere else to get what they need to use the product.
 The purchase is therefore close at hand.

-At Axisbits, we know from the experience of numerous website and shop projects that conversion rate optimization can be very detailed and time-consuming, but just as lucrative.
+At Axisbits, we know from the experience of numerous website and shop projects that conversion rate optimisation can be very detailed and time-consuming, but equally lucrative.

-When the Your shop's performance consistently below your expectations If you stay and you are sure that more needs to be done there, a neutral view from outside may help.
-Get in touch with us and we'll show you how we approach optimizing your site's conversion rate.
+When your shop’s performance consistently falls below your expectations and you are sure that more should be possible, a neutral outside perspective may help.
+Get in touch with us and we’ll show you how we approach optimising your site’s conversion rate.

 {{fs-btn-cta}}